 Are you a CPA candidate considering Surgent CPA Review as your main CPA review course?
-If so, getting additional information about this course can help you make your decision.
-You may have some specific questions about Surgent, and you’ll probably find the answers to those questions here.
+If so, getting additional information about how to study with Surgent CPA can help you make your decision.
+You may have some specific questions about Surgent, like the Surgent CPA pass rate and how it compares to the Becker passing rate.
+Therefore, you’ll probably find the answers to those questions here.
 So, get all the details about Surgent with these responses to Surgent CPA FAQs.

 First of all, none of Surgent’s courses are bad.
-Each Surgent course comes with the core resources you need to pass the CPA Exam.
+Surgent CPA Review reviews everything that will appear on the CPA Exam, and each Surgent course comes with the core resources you need to pass.
 These critical study materials include:

 So, when you utilize these materials, you’ll have everything required for CPA Exam success.
 And you can get all of these features by purchasing Surgent’s cheapest course, the Essentials Pass course.